pviafore/taocp/mix/README.md

 `2B 00 00 00 02 05`

 Once you have your program written, you need to load it on "punch cards".
-Firsty ou need to create a cardpack (which includes a loading and transfer routine automatically)
+First you need to create a cardpack (which includes a loading and transfer routine automatically)

 `mix create-cardpack <cardpack-name> <program> <start location>`